borgbackup/borgbackup.github.io/README.md

 [![Build Status](https://travis-ci.org/borgbackup/borgbackup.github.io.svg?branch=source)](https://travis-ci.org/borgbackup/borgbackup.github.io)

-This is the project web site of Borg.
+This is the project web site of BorgBackup.

-It is hosted on GitHub pages with the project domain CNAMEd to GitHub pages.

 All pages are meant to load very quickly with few/no external resources.
 All pages are generated from rST.